blaizard/bzd/tools/bdl/README.md

 ### C++

-The C++ formatter will generate a C++ compulation unit which interface is accessible from the `.h` counter part of the `.bdl` rule.
+The C++ formatter will generate a C++ compilation unit which interface is accessible from the `.h` counter part of the `.bdl` rule.
 For example, the exposed interface from `core.bdl` will be accessible by including `core.h`.
 This is to ensure that inclusion can find the correspondiing header file.

 Therefore to include `my/path/core.bdl` functionality in a C++ file, use the following: